elysiansky/capstone-vulnerable-php83/README.md

-# Capstone Docker Images CI/CD Workflow
+# Capstone Docker Image CI/CD Workflow

 This repository contains the GitHub Actions workflow configuration for building and publishing Docker images for the Capstone project.